 Moscow documents gay cruising sites in Soviet Moscow, from the early 1920s to the USSR's dissolution in the early 1990s.
-Photographed in 2008 in a simple but haunting documentary style, these sites of the bygone queer underground present a hidden and forgotten Moscow, with a particular focus on Revolutionary Communist sites appropriated by queer Moscovites.
+Photographed in 2008 in a simple but haunting documentary style, these sites of the bygone queer underground present a hidden and forgotten Moscow, with a particular focus on Revolutionary Communist and Soviet state sites appropriated by queer Moscovites.

 Sverdlov Square with its Monument to Karl Marx, a public lavatory at the Lenin Museum, Sapunov Lane (named after the hero and martyr of the October Revolution Y. N. Sapunov), Gorky Park of Culture and Rest, and Sretensky Boulvard (which later housed a monument to Lenin's wife N.K.
 Krupskaya) are among the gay cruising sites of Soviet-era Moscow photographed in this series.
-Moscow is about junctions but mostly disjunctions of the "queer" and the "Communist" discourses in the Soviet narrative.
+Moscow is about junctions but mostly disjunctions of the "queer" and the "Soviet" discourses in the USSR narrative.